 - Pym from Next Avengers: Heroes of Tomorrow.

 "Maybe he was the Knight!
 Or the Pixie!""Maybe he was the Knight!"

-- The Fairly Oddparents: Timmy Turner is this arguably.
+- The Fairly OddParents!: Timmy Turner is this arguably.
 He has No Indoor Voice and is very very energetic.
 He, in fact, is the center of a Toy Ship, several in fact.

 - The Evil Midnight Bomber What Bombs at Midnight from The Tick, who is constantly rattling off conversations about his evilness to no one in particular and has severe trouble not bursting out phrases like "Down with government!" during normal conversation.